 While tightening bolts around the tank, you might end up cracking it if you make the bolts too tight.
 While placing the lid back on the tank after doing an interior repair, take care not to set it down too hard or the porcelain cracks slightly at the top.
 These cracks may extend and later damage the entire tank.

 Even small accidents, like dropping something light onto the tank lid, can cause the weight from the lid to push down onto the tank, causing pressure to build up and eventually cracking the top of the tank.
-If you fall from the shower, and use the tank to break your fall, the same is more than likely to happen as well, because of pressure.
+If you fall from the shower and use the tank to break your fall, the same is more than likely to happen as well, because of pressure.

 Handle your toilet's tank with extreme and delicate care as you would with any type of porcelain.
-If the tank springs a leak, turn off the water supply to the tank immediately, and replace the toilet tank as soon as you can.
+If the tank springs a leak, turn off the water supply to the tank immediately and replace the toilet tank as soon as you can.
 You may still use the tank if you chipped off some of the top and the water doesn't leak, but you still must replace it as soon as possible.

 To avoid an unexpected toilet tank leak, it helps to examine your toilet tank for cracks on a regular basis.
 At least once a month, carefully examine the tank for any signs of cracking.
 That way you can deal with the crack while it is still a minor problem.
-If you need to replace your tank or your one-piece toilet, Wayfair, Home Depot and similar establishments have options.